 So what do I think?
-I think that alternative/Sudbury education is not a waiting game.
+I think that self-directed education is not a waiting game.
 I think that kids’ real education is happening now, every day, whether they’re studying, building, playing, talking, or just contemplating.
 I think that if you’re waiting for something to happen, waiting for your 7-year-old or 11-year-old or even 16-year-old to “do something” or “learn something”, you’re communicating that what they are doing is not worthwhile.

 Here’s what I think:

 For you skeptics, I’m going to try to prove these two points — first by looking in detail at a few “non-educational” activities that kids at The Open School actually pursue on a regular basis: Pokemon cards, Minecraft, “The Zombie Game”, and YouTube, and demonstrating that they involve practical, social, and emotional skills.

 Battling someone with Pokemon cards requires you to do a lot of addition, subtraction, and multiplication.
 There’s a lot of obscure vocabulary in the text, and in order to make sense of it, not only do you have to understand what the words mean, you have to interpret the text according to the rules of the game.
 Of course, playing well requires sophisticated strategy, and in another sense playing well requires good sportsmanship.